morijx/Raspi_cardiac_wave/Video Success/README.md

 Depending on the random state the feature important changes.
 You can compare the importance plot for state 5 and 0 yourshelf with the code.

+## Data

+The data folder contains some data in the form of features.
+The videos are not accessible.
+However, the data can be used to train the models.

+The training data is stored in the Training folder, the validation data in the Validate folder and the trained models in the Models folder.